10 Typography Design Tips for 2022

 Some fonts are utilitarian, meaning they have a variety of uses but may appear ordinary.
 Others were designed for headlines only.

 Take your time and do some research on any fonts you are considering.
 Make sure they will be a good fit for your brand.
-Just because a font looks good on someone else’s website or business card doesn’t mean it will work for you.
+Just because a font looks good on someone else’s website or a business card doesn’t mean it will work for you.

 Until next time,